VictoriaRaven/Cryptography-Stanford-Coursera/README.md

 ## Information

 This file contains the cryptography course.
 If there are missing weeks, it is because I haven't published it yet or didn't have the time to finish the code.
 It's taking longer for me to publish it here as I'm trying to adhere to the Cousera's rules.
-Please read [Cousera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US) for details on the rules when I submit the assignments there.
 Thank you.

 ## Authors